jacobjude/RU-ASniper/README.md

 To run the course sniper, run `start.bat` (Windows) or `start.sh` (Linux/MacOS).
 During the initial setup, you will be prompted to provide the following information:

-- The academic year and term for which you are registering (e.g., 2023, Fall).
+- The academic year and term for which you are registering (e.g., 2024).
 - The campus for which you are registering courses (e.g., New Brunswick, Newark, Camden).
 - The course section numbers you wish to snipe.
 - Your Rutgers NetID and password for WebReg authentication.
 You will be prompted to authenticate via Duo upon login.
-- Decide whether to hide the browser during the sniping process.
+- Whether to hide the browser during the sniping process.
    - If you choose to hide the browser, only the terminal will be visible.
    - If you do not hide the browser, you will see the actions performed by the sniper in real-time.